josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_from_christian_zionism_to_diaspora_radicalisation.md

 # 🪬 From Christian Zionism to Diaspora Radicalisation

-**First created:** 2025-08-19 | **Last updated:** 2025-08-27
+**First created:** 2025-08-19 | **Last updated:** 2025-08-30

-*Tracing how US Christian Zionist comms toolkits morphed into diaspora “radicalisation” audits and campus scorecards*
+*Tracing how US Christian Zionist comms toolkits morphed into diaspora “radicalisation” audits and campus scorecards.*

 ---